robashton/blog/input/pages/Purerl Updates - Arbitrary messages and handle_info in gen servers/content.markdown

 - Be typed around ServerName, so that all calls to Pinto APIs automatically assume this type
 - have access to the 'internal' state in the Pinto gen_server implementation, so no casts ever have to be made again

-We had quite a bit of code in Gen.purs (our gen server wrapper) that relied on making casts to modify its state, monitors and such - removing all of this was just a sensible idea.
+We had quite a bit of code in Gen.purs (our gen server wrapper) that relied on making casts to modify its state, monitors and such - removing all of this was just a sensible idea -  the idea being that if the callbacks to client coded operated within the context of that state, it could be retrieved and modified (optionally) as part of those callbacks.

 ```haskell